nilshartmann/reveal-playground/README.md

 - how to build html files to root folder instead of `static`
 - how to put `md` files in subfolder instead of root
 - rebuild all html files at once or individually?
+- specifying css or script in markdown does not work when generating static files (https://github.com/webpro/reveal-md/issues/221)